sap-tutorials/Tutorials/tutorials/hcpps-troubleshoot/hcpps-troubleshoot.md

 Make sure you check all these common issues.

-Executing this diagnostic will be helpful if you create a support case or submit a question on the [SAP Cloud Platform Predictive Service](https://answers.sap.com/tags/73555000100800000130) community page.
+Executing this diagnostic will be helpful if you create a support case or submit a question on the [SAP Predictive service](https://answers.sap.com/tags/73555000100800000130) community page.

 ## Next Steps
  - [View all How-Tos](https://www.sap.com/developer/tutorial-navigator.tutorials.html?tag=tutorial:type/how-to)